 Nearly half the global workforce is self-employed.
 That means there’s a good chance you’ll work with an independent contractor at some point in your business career.
+In this guide, we’ll explain independent contractor taxes, who pays them, and which forms you’ll need to file to comply with IRS regulations.

 From a taxation perspective, independent contractors are self-employed, meaning they work with companies rather than for companies, and their taxes are their sole responsibility.
 However, in the United States, businesses that hire independent contractors must file certain tax forms to comply with IRS regulations and report payments to contractors.